When is is put in English? Uses of was - were

 • He isn't listening to my favorite musical team.
 He doesn't listen to my favorite musical group.

-Exercises with the verbs am, is, are will help to consolidate the material.
+Exercises with the verbs am, is, are will help reinforce the material.

-When it comes to learning any language and breaking down the language barrier, polyglots always highlight knowledge of verbs.
-And it’s true: knowing the verbs and being able to use them in various forms, you just need to “string” other words on them and you will already have whole sentences.
-In this situation, it is not surprising that most of the standard vocabulary of a native speaker of Russian, English, Chinese, and another arbitrarily chosen language is precisely this part of speech.
-But wait, this does not mean that you should immediately start randomly memorizing any verbs that catch your eye.
-If this will be of any use, it will be very small.
+When it comes to learning any language and breaking down language barriers, polyglots always highlight knowledge of verbs.
+And it’s true: knowing verbs and knowing how to use them in various forms, you just need to “string” other words on them and you will already have whole sentences.
+In this situation, it is not surprising that most of the standard vocabulary of a native speaker of Russian, English, Chinese, and another arbitrarily chosen language is made up of this part of speech.
+But wait, this doesn’t mean that you should immediately start chaotically memorizing any verbs that catch your eye.
+If this makes any sense, it will be very small.
 Instead, it is better to analyze in detail those English verbs that are often and actively used in speech.
 This is exactly what we will do by studying the verb to be in English.

-In addition, to be can be used as a semantic verb or help with another verb, acting as an auxiliary.
+In addition, to be can be used as a semantic verb or assisted by another verb, acting as an auxiliary.
 But let's talk about everything in order.

-The verb to be refers to irregular verbs, therefore it has 3 forms.
-These forms are formed independently, without being explained by the rules, so they just need to be memorized:
+The verb to be belongs to irregular verbs, therefore it has 3 forms.
+These forms are formed independently, without being explained by rules, so they simply need to be memorized:

 Infinitive